marbotte/sr_cce/extraction/viewExtraction.md

 significant.
 We correlations can be found between the epistemological and behavioural dimensions and that the teaching path was able to create, for some students, a virtuous dynamic state among them.
-$$These$$ three cases concern students who had an initial distrust or resistance toward climate change issues and found personal new reasons for engagement in the epistemological perspective of complexity.
+((These)) three cases concern students who had an initial distrust or resistance toward climate change issues and found personal new reasons for engagement in the epistemological perspective of complexity.
 2. S13 (“the excellent”) and S6 (“the shy”).
 They were quite embarassed during